-- The forecast assumes that in late July 2013, we will raise net proceeds of \$407.0 million in this offering (after deducting underwriting discounts and commissions) through the issuance of 19,575,000 of our shares of Class A common stock at a price of \$22.00 per share.
-We have also assumed that immediately following the consummation of this offering, Yield LLC will have 19,575,000 Class A units and 45,675,000 Class B units outstanding and that 19,575,000 of such Class A units will be held by Yield Inc. The forecast also assumes that the proceeds of this offering will be used as described in "Use of Proceeds" elsewhere in this prospectus and that in connection with the completion of this offering, the other transactions contemplated upon under the heading "Summary-Organizational Structure" will have been consummated (other than the exercise by the underwriters of their option to purchase additional shares). - The historical period for the twelve months ended March 31, 2013 includes the results for our conventional asset, GenConn, our renewable assets, Avenal, Blythe, Roadrunner, AZ DG Solar Projects, Avra Valley, all of our PFMG DG Solar Projects, Alpine, Borrego and South Trent, and our thermal infrastructure assets.
+- The forecast assumes that on , 2013, we will raise net proceeds of \$ million in this offering through the issuance of of our shares of Class A common stock at a price of \$ per share (in each case, based on an initial public offering price of \$ per share, the midpoint of the range set forth on the cover of this prospectus).
+We have also assumed that immediately following the consummation of this offering, Yield LLC will have Class A units and Class B units outstanding and that of such Class A units will be held by Yield Inc. The forecast also assumes that the proceeds of this offering will be used as described in "Use of Proceeds" elsewhere in this prospectus and that in connection with the completion of this offering, the other transactions contemplated upon under the heading "Summary-Organizational Structure" will have been consummated (other than the exercise by the underwriters of their option to purchase additional shares). - The historical period for the twelve months ended March 31, 2013 includes the results for our conventional asset, GenConn, our renewable assets, Avenal, Blythe, Roadrunner, AZ DG Solar Projects, Avra Valley, all of our PFMG DG Solar Projects, Alpine, Borrego and South Trent, and our thermal infrastructure assets.
 All of these assets were operational for the full year ended December 31, 2012, except for our Princeton Energy Center, which achieved COD in the first quarter of 2012, as well as Avra Valleyin December 2012, certain of our PFMG DG Solar Projects from October 2012 through December 2012, Alpine in January 2013, and Borrego in February 2013.
 These results also do not include the expansion of our Phoenix thermal facility.
-Please see "Business-Our Operations -Thermal" for additional information regarding our thermal operations. - We account for GenConn, CVSR and Avenal under the equity method for both the historical and forecasted periods, as applicable.
+Please see "Business-Our Operations-Thermal" for additional information regarding our thermal operations. - We account for GenConn, CVSR and Avenal under the equity method for both the historical and forecasted periods, as applicable.
 Equity in earnings of unconsolidated affiliates reflects our share of the pre-tax income based on our proportional membership interest in these assets.
 All other assets are consolidated in our financial results. - The COD for our CVSR project, which is included in our forecasted results but is not included in our historical financial results for the twelve months ended December 31, 2012 and March 31, 2013, is October 2013 (final phase's COD).